 Foreign Language

 Some colleges within UCLA have a Foreign Language Requirement, but it is possible that you have satisfied it before starting at UCLA, especially if you completed IGETC.
-During your New Student Session, your New Student Advisor will guide you on any language placement exams to take if needed to take courses in a foreign language.
+During your New Student Orientation, your New Student Advisor will guide you on any language placement exams to take if needed to take courses in a foreign language.

 Music Theory Placement Exam